Top Fresh Bathroom Renovation Ideas

 Lead Interior Designer and Co-Owner of Make It Real Design

-Are you cramped for space in your bathroom?
+Are you looking for bathroom renovation ideas for your upcoming project?
 Make It Real Design can help you maximize the potential of your area.
-We have some ideas to help make your bathroom more functional and beautiful.
+We have some ideas that will help make your bathroom more functional and beautiful.

 You don’t need a lot of square footage to have a luxurious bathroom.
 With these ideas from our lead designer, you can add function and beauty to your bathroom without breaking the bank.

 Bathroom Ideas to Make You Love Your Space

 Many homes in the Victoria area have that one bathroom that just seems too small.
 Maybe it’s a powder room downstairs, a Jack-and-Jill bathroom shared by siblings, or even the primary bathroom.
 Whatever the case, we all want our bathrooms to be stylish sanctuaries where we can relax and recharge.

 If you’re dealing with tight quarters, don’t despair — there are plenty of ways to make the most of your limited space.
 With a few strategic design choices, you can create a bathroom that feels larger than it is and functions perfectly for your needs.

 In this article, we’ll share our favorite ways to make your bathroom look and feel spacious and inviting, using real-life examples.

 Black tile makes for a dramatic accent wall

 Keep only a few items on exposed storage surfaces